 - Join a Social Group: More people are learning languages every day.
 And what better way to learn than joining a group and interacting with other newbie learners.
 Facebook and other social networks have pages dedicated to this.
 Often, you can find useful resources, links, videos and lighthearted jokes.
 The best thing about social groups is the friends and connections you’ll make.

-- Ask Friends for Help: No doubt about it, your friends will be psyched that you’re learning a new In fact, they’ll want to help you get better.
+- Ask Friends for Help: No doubt about it, your friends will be psyched that you’re learning a new language.
+In fact, they’ll want to help you get better.
 There are many ways to get them involved.
 You might create cue cards or quizzes and turn learning into a game where the payoff is a treat.

 - Conversation with Fluent Speakers: Once you’re confident enough, you might challenge yourself and have a real conversation with a fluent speaker from the country you’re learning the language of.
 There are meet-up groups out there supporting new speakers, but also those wanting to learn English, too.
 Many offer sessions daily, meaning you can learn to speak a language quicker and easier.